adamhathcock/sharpcompress/USAGE.md

 }
 ```

-To deal with the "correct" rules as well as the expectations of users, I've decided on this:
+To deal with the "correct" rules as well as the expectations of users, I've decided to always close wrapped streams as of 0.21.

-* When writing, leave streams open.
-* When reading, close streams

 To be explicit though, consider always using the overloads that use `ReaderOptions` or `WriterOptions` and explicitly set `LeaveStreamOpen` the way you want.

+If using Compression Stream classes directly and you don't want the wrapped stream to be closed.
+Use the `NonDisposingStream` as a wrapped to prevent the stream being disposed.
+The change in 0.21 simplified a lot even though the usage is a bit more convoluted.

 ## Samples